 Your wine-pairing radar will likely go directly to a white wine to pair with fish, and that’s usually the best choice.
 The light flavor and texture of the fish shouldn’t be overpowered by the wine.
 You want something that doesn’t have an okay finish or is too floral, fruity or sweet.
 A dry and fairly acidic white would work really well with the saltiness of the salt cod.

 There are many excellent whites being produced in Portugal, so you should have an easy time finding a few at your local wine store.
 Vinho Verde would be a good choice.
 Because of its sharp acidity and earthiness, it pairs well with light, flaky fish.
-To be legally classified as Vinho Verde and marked with the Denominação de Origem Controlada (DOC), the wine must come from the Entre-Douro-E-Minho area of Portugal.
+To be legally classified as Vinho Verde and marked with the Denominação de Origem Controlada (DOC), the wine must come from the Entre-Douro-E-Minho area of Portugal, which is located between Porto and the Douro Valley.
 It’s very light in body, sometimes has a green or grassy taste to it and maybe a little bit of effervescence.
 Another white option would be Albariño, which is a grape varietal that is also regularly used as a blending grape in Vinho Verde.

 Lighter reds like Periquita (or Pinot Noir) would also work well with Bacalhau, so if you’re a red drinker, you won’t be held to only drinking white with this dish.
 You’re just looking for a lighter red – one that isn’t too fruity or bold, because you still want to let the fish be the star of the show.